carlosdavilira/emailsender-api/README.md

 -   Asynchronous: using RabbintMQ message.

 - Synchronous Form.
-  Just use the end-point /sending-email, sending a EmailDro.
+  Just use the end-point /sending-email, sending a EmailDto.

 - Asynchronous Form.
   The application connects to RabbitMQ e subscribe on ms.email queue.
 When a message arrives in the queue and it has the EmailModel form,